NnamdiNgwu/ai_job_hunt/README.md

 - [Workflow diagrams](docs/workflow_diagrams.md)

-- If you encounter any issues, you can open an issue on [GitHub](https://github.com/feder-cr/Auto_Jobs_Applier_AIHawk/issues).
-  Please add valuable details to the subject and to the description.
-If you need new feature then please reflect this.
-  I'll be more than happy to assist you!

 ## Conclusion

-Auto_Jobs_Applier_AIHawk provides a significant advantage in the modern job market by automating and enhancing the job application process.
+Auto_Jobs_Applier provides a significant advantage in the modern job market by automating and enhancing the job application process.
 With features like dynamic resume generation and AI-powered personalization, it offers unparalleled flexibility and efficiency.
-Whether you're a job seeker aiming to maximize your chances of landing a job, a recruiter looking to streamline application submissions, or a career advisor seeking to offer better services, Auto_Jobs_Applier_AIHawk is an invaluable resource.
+Whether you're a job seeker aiming to maximize your chances of landing a job, a recruiter looking to streamline application submissions, or a career advisor seeking to offer better services, Auto_Jobs_Applier is an invaluable resource.
 By leveraging cutting-edge automation and artificial intelligence, this tool not only saves time but also significantly increases the effectiveness and quality of job applications in today's competitive landscape.

 ## Contributors

-- [feder-cr](https://github.com/feder-cr) - Creator and Lead Developer

-Auto_Jobs_Applier_AIHawk is still in beta, and your feedback, suggestions, and contributions are highly valued.
+Auto_Jobs_Applier is still in beta, and your feedback, suggestions, and contributions are highly valued.
 Feel free to open issues, suggest enhancements, or submit pull requests to help improve the project.
-Let's work together to make Auto_Jobs_Applier_AIHawk an even more powerful tool for job seekers worldwide.
+Let's work together to make Auto_Jobs_Applier an even more powerful tool for job seekers worldwide.

 ## License